Israel, Netanya, Mefi 5, office 308

 Note that a Jew loses the possibility of obtaining Israeli citizenship under the Law of Return if he has converted to another religion.
 A person who hides this fact during repatriation can be deprived of Israeli citizenship.
 Non-religious people, however, are allowed to be repatriated.

-The Historical Roots of Aliyah in Jewish Tradition
+The Historical roots of Aliyah

 The Historical Roots of Aliyah in Jewish TraditionJewish aliyah practically never ceased.
 Only at certain periods did it become massive or, on the contrary, significantly diminished.
 The aliyah became active in the middle of the 13th century, associated with the return of the French and Spanish missionaries.